 The judgment will still be final, and you all must live up to the terms of your divorce during the pendency of any post-divorce legal action.
 However, it could be determined that fraud was committed against the court, and in that case, the divorce could be thrown out, causing you all to need to go back and retry your case or at least renegotiate a settlement.
 If this is a situation that you find yourself in, you should speak to an attorney knowledgeable in both family law and in filing post-judgment actions.
 Determining whether or not fraud has occurred is the key to any legal suit of this nature.

-From where I sit, if you determine that your spouse has lied, importantly, within six months of your judge signing the final decree of divorce, file emotion with the family court seeking to have that judgment thrown out.
+From where I sit, if you determine that your spouse has lied, notably, within six months of your judge signing the final divorce decree, file emotion with the family court seeking to have that judgment thrown out.
 There may be ways to perform a similar action after six months have elapsed, but doing so may require filing an independent lawsuit.
 The specific legal requirements of these lawsuits go beyond the scope of what we are discussing in today's blog post, so I would very much recommend speaking to one of our attorneys about the possibility of filing suit in this way.

 What duties does your attorney have to the court to prevent perjury from occurring?

 In addition to the responsibilities owed to you as a client, your attorney also owes duties to the court.
 One of the main responsibilities of an attorney in a hearing or a trial is to prevent false testimony or evidence from being presented.
 This duty is balanced with the duty intended to keep all communications between the two of you private and confidential.
-This is not a huge ordeal in most circumstances, and an attorney can balance these twin responsibilities.
-If you were to decide to tell a lie in court, then your attorney would need to decide whether or not to come forward with information to ensure that your false testimony does not go into the record.
+In most circumstances, this is not a huge ordeal, and an attorney can balance these twin responsibilities.
+If you decide to lie in court, your attorney would need to decide whether or not to come forward with information to ensure that your false testimony does not go into the record.

 Your attorney would be able to reveal information that they believe is necessary to prevent or fix a problem created by your false or misleading testimony in court.
 Even before going to these lengths, your attorney would speak with you privately if they knew your intent to present misleading or untrue testimony in court.
-If your attorney has strong reason to believe that you will present false testimony, then the lawyer must make that known to the judge in advance.
+If your attorney has strong reason to believe that you will present false testimony, then the lawyer must inform the judge in advance.

-Your lawyer has a duty to the court that is as important as their duty to you as far as representation is concerned.
-Keep in mind that attorneys understand that they will go before that judge long after your divorce or child custody case has come to an end.
-The lawyer will also understand that it is far more likely that they will be held accountable for allowing you to present false testimony than you are criminally prosecuted for doing so.
+Your lawyer has a duty to the court that is as important as their duty to you regarding representation.
+Remember that attorneys understand that they will go before that judge long after your divorce or child custody case has ended.
+The lawyer will also understand that it is far more likely that they will be held accountable for allowing you to present false testimony than you are criminally prosecuted.
 This should offer your attorney even more cause to prevent you from presenting false testimony.
 If you present false testimony, it is up to your attorney to make the court aware of that.